MicrosoftDocs/architecture-center/docs/resiliency/index.md

 **Isolate critical resources**.
 Failures in one subsystem can sometimes cascade, causing failures in other parts of the application.
 This can happen if a failure causes some resources, such as threads or sockets, not to get freed in a timely manner, leading to resource exhaustion.

 To avoid this, you can partition a system into isolated groups, so that a failure in one partition does not bring down the entire system.
-This technique is sometimes called the Bulkhead pattern.
+This technique is sometimes called the [Bulkhead pattern][bulkhead-pattern].

 Examples: